theonion/django-bulbs/bulbs/liveblog/README.md

   "parent_id": 123,
   "headline": "Something Really Funny",
   "authors": ["TODO"],
-  "copy": "Why are you reading this?
-Stop it.", "related_articles": [501, 1801, 17203],
+  "body": "Why are you reading this?
+Stop it.", "recirc_content": [501, 1801, 17203],
   "published": "2015-01-01T01:01:00.000Z",
   "responses": [
     {
       "author": "TODO",
-      "copy": "Some more really interesting stuff you should read."
+      "body": "Some more really interesting stuff you should read."
     }
   ]
 }